WordPress Tutorial Videos by WP101®

 Why I Recommend LiteSpeed Cache: This is a great option for anyone on a server that’s already running OpenLiteSpeed, commercial LiteSpeed products, or QUIC.cloud CDN.

 The plugin has exclusive server-level caching features that are not available on other platforms, which allows the server to greatly improve your site’s performance.
-I found that this tight integration helps you get a significant performance boost that other plugins cannot match.
+I found that its image optimization and CSS/JS combination are superior to many paid plugins, provided you take the time to configure them correctly.

 Get started with LiteSpeed Cache »